 All missions may compete in the individual Men and Women's competitions.
-No additional members may be included in the mission without special authorization from the organizing nation.
+Missions may include two (2) male professional players and one (1) female professional player within the composition.
+No additional member may be included in the mission without special authorization from the organizing nation.
 Further details are found in the CISM Regulations article 7.22.